 After defining terms important in our quest about preferred share ETFs, let us know some of the fundamental aspects of this asset classwork.
 Let’s go!

 Preferred shares are unique and are often underutilized among asset classes.
-With the low-rate environment today, preferred shares deserve reconsideration from investors who want to earn monthly income from their portfolios.
+In a low-rate environment, preferred shares deserve reconsideration from investors who want to earn monthly income from their portfolios.

-One distinguishing aspect of preferred shares is their higher-than-average yielding in dividends compared to their non-preferred counterparts.
+One distinguishing aspect of preferred shares is their higher-than-average dividend yield compared to their non-preferred counterparts.
 In addition, perhaps best among everything, dividends are paid monthly instead of quarterly – a standard characteristic among preferred shares.